Rigidity of mapping class groups mod powers of twists: From 1-separating to strongly separating

-For the rest of the section, we assume $b\ge 7$ and we take a large multiple $K$.
+For the rest of the section, we assume $b\ge 7$ and we take a multiple $K$ which is large enough that $\Cdt$ satisfies the Combinatorial Rigidity Theorem \ref{mainthm}.
 We first recall some definitions: \begin{definition} Let $G$ be a graph.
 The \emph{dual graph} $G^*$ of $G$ is the graph with the same vertices of $G$ and with an edge between two vertices if and only if they are not adjacent in $G$. \end{definition} Notice that if $G\subseteq\C$ then $G^*$ is connected iff any two curves can be joined by a chain as in Definition \ref{chain}.